Pages

 -

-An Oyntment for swelling either by stinging or otherwayes in Man or Beast, or for a sweld bagge in a Codd Take Adders tongue gathered in the begining of May take Butter made in May Unwashd and unsalted & sunn itt a week in a pie serving glass then Shredd your Adders tongue and Stopp in as much of it as you can stir it well downe once or twite or twice a day Cover it close & lett it stand in the Sunn 149 For a Fortnight together, then mell it and straine it, and reserve it for your use This Oyntment is very good for to driwe e fire from a burne and to heale it For one cannot hear t Rp the oyle of sweet Almonds new drawn and dropp a 2 or 3 drops into e Eare, & soe stoppe it close with woole.
+An Oyntment for swelling either by stinging or otherwayes in Man or Beast, or for a sweld bagge in a Codd Take Adders tongue gathered in the begining of May take Butter made in May Unwashd and unsalted & sunn itt a week in a pie serving glass then Shredd your Adders tongue and Stopp in as much of it as you can stir it well downe once or twite or twice a day Cover it close & lett it stand in the Sunn 149 For a Fortnight together, then mell it and straine it, and reserve it for your use This Oyntment is very good for to driwe the fire from a burne and to heale it For one that cannot hear Rp the oyle of sweet Almonds new drawn and dropp a 2 or 3 drops into the Eare, & soe stoppe it close with woole.
 Provat Ms Hone.

 A drink to cure the Consumption Dropsey, Dead palsey, and most [mirard] Diseases of the Bodie Harts tongue